isalasg/itszn/Apuntes/006_TSP/Unidad_II/PITCHME.md

 ---
 ### @color[brown](2.1.
 Líder del equipo)
 #### @color[orange](Team leader)
-- The TSP team has the overall responsibility to higher management for the team’s success.
-Therefore, the leader must provide the enthusiasm, energy, and drive that will convince the team members to join the leader in achieving a set of common goals.
+- The leader must provide @color[green](the enthusiasm, energy, and drive that will convince) the team members to join the leader in achieving a set of common goals.
 To accomplish this end, the TSP team leader must carefully balance several roles and numerous responsibilities to both the TSP team members and the organization’s management.

 ---
 ### @color[brown](2.1.
 Líder del equipo)
-- The TSP team leader must simultaneously fulfill several different types of roles, each of which has its own unique blend of responsibilities and priorities.
+- The TSP team leader @color[green](must simultaneously fulfill several different types of roles), each of which has its own unique blend of responsibilities and priorities.
 The TSP team leader must function as:
     - the designated manager of the team (the team leader’s primary role)
     - management’s representative to the team
     - the team’s representative to management